Every time I turn around, a nigga getting took out

-- Although infamous due to preceding the 9/11 attacks, the line "...blow up like the world trade", which referred to the 1993 bombings, was still a pretty morbid joke at the time, given that it killed eight people and injured over a thousand.
+- Although infamous due to preceding the 9/11 attacks, the line "...blow up like the world trade" from "Juicy", which referred to the 1993 bombings, was still a pretty morbid joke at the time, given that it killed eight people and injured over a thousand.

 - Bolivian Army Ending: "Gimme the Loot" ends with Biggie and his accomplice getting cornered by the cops and engaging them in a shootout.
 We don't find out who won; a sample of Ice Cube saying "Take that, muthafuckas!" is heard, but that could be from either party.

 - Book Ends: The album starts and ends with life and death: the intro begins with a childbirth scene, and the closing track "Suicidal Thoughts" ends with Biggie committing suicide.

 - Disappeared Dad: Referenced in "The What," where Biggie complains that, "Pop Duke left mom Duke.
 The faggot took the back way."

 - Donut Mess with a Cop: In "Gimme the Loot", after robbing the bank, stealing a getaway car and robbing the couple inside, the younger robber freaks out when he sees the cops nearby, but the older one just says "Be cool, fool / they ain't gonna roll up, all they want is fuckin' donuts."
 He underestimated them.

 - Downer Ending: